Handbook & Policies

 At the Braintree Integrated Preschool we play with purpose!

-We provide a comprehensive education using proven methods.
-Our program is supported by professional staff.
+We provide a comprehensive education using evidence-based methods.
 Our program is taught by certified special education teachers.
 We are supported by licensed speech and language pathologists, occupational therapists and assistants, physical therapists and assistants, a registered nurse, a board certified behavior analyst, and para-educators.
-We utilize the evidence-based, scientifically-validate preschool curriculum, “Little Treasures.”
+We utilize the scientifically-validated preschool curriculum, “Little Treasures.”
 Our teachers follow the Massachusetts Curriculum frameworks to prepare our students for kindergarten learning.We target language, academic, play, social, adaptive living, gross motor, and fine motor skills.
 Children complete routine activities throughout their day (e.g. learning centers, art activities, games) that are play based.
 Each activity has been carefully selected for its relevance to the curriculum frameworks.
 This is how we play with purpose!

 We are an integrated program which means that we support children with special needs and their community peers (children who serve as role models) in a positive, collaborative, and inclusive setting.
 Our students with special needs benefit from their same-age peer models during play, conversation, and academic activities.
 Our community peers benefit not only from our professional staff and curriculum support, but from an educational experience where diversity and difference are celebrated.

-We begin accepting applications for September enrollment on February 1st.
-Parents may submit the parent questionnaire to Marcia Hoffman at the Braintree Integrated Preschool.
+We begin accepting requests by phone on a first come first served basis for September enrollment on February 1st.
+Children must be turning 3 by September 1st of the year of enrollment.
+Parents may contact Linn Casey at 781-848-4000 x7611.
 Screening sessions are held in April and May to assess eligibility of community peers.
 During the screening process children visit the preschool for approximately 45 minutes to play with a variety to therapists who will observe their language, academic readiness, social interactions, gross and fine motor skills .Classroom rosters will be completed in early June.

 In early June students accepted as community peers will receive an admission letter.
-If you accept the placement, then a $50.00 non-refundable deposit is due by June 15th.
+If you accept the placement, then a $50.00 non-refundable deposit is due by June 30th.
 The deposit will be applied to the tuition fee.
-Tuition for the school year $800.00; $400.00 is due on August 30th and the remaining $400 is due by January 5th.
+Tuition for the school year $1600.00.
 Payments must be received on or before the due date for a child to attend.
+The payment schedule is listed below.

 Our availability for community student placement changes from year to year based upon the ages of our special education students.
 Applications we receive after the allotted placements are filled can be placed on a waiting list.
 No deposit is required at this time.
 If a placement becomes available, then we will schedule a screening session.
 We must receive confirmation within one week or the placement offering will be forfeited and we will offer the placement to the next student on the waiting list.